[Today, June 6, 2026, marks the 82nd anniversary of D-Day and the twelfth anniversary of this Capa D-Day research project.

 • Technical note: Eventually Kodak would package its Rapid Fixer and Liquid Hardener concentrates together as a set for sale as a single unit, still available under the name Kodak Rapid Fixer, Solutions A & B for Black & White Film.
 According to photo historian Rob McElroy, “Rapid fixer is made with ammonium thiosulfate, which fixes film faster than powdered fixer, which is made with sodium thiosulfate.
 That is why I would assume most newspaper darkrooms used Rapid Fix — to save a couple minutes in the darkroom.
 That’s what we used at the AP [Associated Press] in the 1980s.”
 (Email to the author, April 17, 2026.)

-• Whether prepared from liquid or powder forms, this hardening practice would be especially important (and thus commonplace) in processing photojournalists’ negatives, since those would get subjected to frequent use and handling under newsrooms’ deadline conditions, making them especially vulnerable to scratches, fingerprints, and other accidental damage.
+• Whether prepared from liquid or powder forms, this hardening practice would be especially important (and thus commonplace) in processing photojournalists’ negatives, since those would get subjected to frequent in-house use and handling under newsrooms’ deadline conditions, making them especially vulnerable to scratches, fingerprints, and other accidental damage.
 It would come as no surprise, therefore, if LIFE‘s darkroom hardened the films during processing as a matter of course — including Capa’s D-Day films.
 Another inconvenient fact that Floyd doesn’t mention.

 • No scientific evidence supports Floyd’s speculation (in his Eye of Photography article summarizing his position) that “the effects of dehydration and oxidation on that film [processed by da Cunha] probably hardened the emulsion over eight decades,” which explains the absence of any citation of same in Floyd’s hypothesis.
 Those films remained in their original sealed packages until da Cunha opened them for testing in 2021.
 In any case, the emulsion of expired b&w film does not magically self-harden as the years go by.